ericleasemorgan/reader-luminaries/README.md

 Second, Reader Luminaries requires the installation of [Ollama](https://ollama.com), a tool making it easy to run generative-AI applications on your local computer.
 Visit https://ollama.com/download and install Ollama.
 It is not hard.
 I promise.

 Third, Reader Luminaries is configured to use two specific large language mnodels.
-Open your terminal and install LLama2:
+Open your terminal and install Deepseek:

     ollama pull deepseek-v3.1:671b-cloud